Well, the SEC is a scam, most definitely. As Lord Elon Musk puts it, the SEC stands for:

 The SEC was set up to protect the public from Wall Street, and it now protects Wall Street from the public.-Mr. Aguirre

 Maybe that’s why people wanted to chant “occupy wallstreet” and maybe that’s why the 2008 Financial Crises happened.
 Back in the day, people’s heads would be on chopping blocks, but in today’s age, we have a white-collar prison that is practically empty of real offenders.
+Hell, these prisons are real clubhouses, get to play Tennis or some shit.

 Oh yea, if you try to pull up any records from before 2012 on the SEC website, you’ll find none.
 Weird, huh?